 Now that your legs are built – once they have dried, you will attach the top.

 Stand your legs up, and lay your 2x4s on top.
 Screw the boards in – you want them to butt up the end of the black like you see in my picture.

-Once you are done you can fill in the nail holes with wood filler if you want. and sand those down.
-Then either stain the boards (we didn’t do that) or seal then with a polly sealer – The one I listed above is my favorite!
+Once you are done you can fill in the nail holes with wood filler if you want and sand those down.
+Then either stain the boards (we decided not to do that) or seal them with a poly sealer – The one I listed above is my favorite!